Tony Iommi: Health

 In early 2012, Iommi was diagnosed with the early stages of lymphoma, for which he underwent successful treatment.
 Black Sabbath's 2013 tour dates were arranged so that Iommi was free to return to the UK once every six weeks to have an antibody administered.
 On 3 January 2014, in a New Year message, Iommi announced that he would be finishing his regular treatment some time that year.
 A few months later, Black Sabbath announced that due to Iommi's health issues, they were undertaking their final tour.
-As of 11 August 2016 Tony Iommi announced that his cancer was in remission.
+As of 11 August 2016, Tony Iommi announced that his cancer was in remission.

 According to a report in Rolling Stone magazine from 9 December 2016, Iommi revealed that he was due to have an operation to remove a lump from his throat.
 In an early 2017 interview with the UK radio show Planet Rock, Iommi explained that the lump was not cancerous.

 Religion

-Iommi said in 2016 that he believed in God and was a Catholic, but that he had not attended church services since childhood.
-In January 2017, a choral work by Iommi entitled "How Good It Is" – with lyrics inspired by Psalm 133 – received its debut performance at Birmingham Cathedral.
+Iommi said in 2016 that he believed in God and was a Catholic, but that he had not attended Mass since childhood.
+In January 2017, a choral work by Iommi titled "How Good It Is" – with lyrics inspired by Psalm 133 – received its debut performance at Birmingham Cathedral.
 Catherine Ogle, the Dean of Birmingham, said, "This is a most wonderful gift Tony offered to the cathedral."
 Despite this, Iommi clarified to NBC News that "How Good It Is" wasn't anything to do with religion: "I don't follow any religious path... religiously", he stated.

 In his autobiography, Iommi writes that his parents were Catholics but were not regular churchgoers.
 He continues, "I hardly go to church either.
 I wouldn't know what to do there.
 I actually do believe in a God, but I don't feel that I have to press the point."